lukewaldron87/e-commerce-service/README.md

 `DELETE /products/:id`

-Delete a product with the given ID
+Delete a product with the given ID.
+Currently, delete only works for products that are not associated with a basket or order

 ### Response